TomasHubelbauer/html-responsive-table/readme.md

 need to be sorted before yielding because they should be guaranteed to be linear, from wider to narrower to zero.
 Table-based iteration would be jumpy based on the deadspace so _that_ would have to be sorted.

+Also, use `style scoped` and instead of `key`, use `:nth-child` so that the key doesn't have to be provided and the class name set on the head and body cells.